TeleTabs/box-opener/README.md

 `!boxdelay ms` to change delay (in milliseconds) before using next item/box.
 Set it to 0 for no delay.

 ### Dumb Observations
-* It does and has always hooked S_INVEN, so spamming your inventory is probably a dumb idea.
+* Apparently people think I don't want to hook S_INVEN, even though this module does and has always used S_INVEN.
+Also because of this, spamming your inventory is probably a dumb idea.

-* Using some RNG boxes (where you pick from 4 slots) from the shortcut bar still trigger S_GACHA_START, even if you don't actually have them, which is a problem since this and that other box-opener sends a C_GACHA_TRY immediately after it.
+* Using some RNG boxes (where you pick from 4 slots) from the shortcut bar still triggers S_GACHA_START, even if you don't actually have them, which is a problem since this and that other box-opener sends a C_GACHA_TRY immediately after it.

-* Could probably enforce a small delay to check inventory before sending C_GACHA_TRY ... screw it, just don't use shit you don't have.
+* Could probably enforce a small delay to check inventory before sending C_GACHA_TRY ... no, just don't use shit you don't have.

 * If you already have your inventory open and try to use a 4-slot RNG box you don't have (why are you still doing so?), it won't trigger S_INVEN at all, so good shit.

-* The setTimeout does accept a 0 ms arg, so a 'useDelay' flag seems kinda pointless, unless you're doing something strange like using more setTimeouts or calls to openBox than you actually need.
+* The setTimeout does accept a 0 ms arg, so a 'useDelay' flag seems kinda pointless, unless you're doing something strange like using more setTimeouts or calls to openBox than you actually need like some other box-opener.

+* Writing an entire class file just to keep track of silly stats like number boxes opened, time elapsed, and total looted obtained seemed like overkill and is apparently the mark of a terrible programmer, so stuffing everything into one index.js seems to be the way to go.